TiSEM Institutional Review Board (IRB)

 - Obtain informed consent from participants before starting data collection.

-- Prevent as much as possible any physical and/or psychological harm or strain to participants from data collection.
+- Prevent any physical and/or psychological harm or strain to participants as much as possible.

-- Assess whether and to what extent you have achieved this goal.
+- Assess to what extent the above goals have been achieved.

-- Take immediate remedial action to solve any problems that have arisen due to or during data collection
+- Take immediate remedial action to solve any problems due to or during data collection.

 2. Data management and GDPR